Grupo-Visual/visual/README.md

-# Visual Computing
+# Visual Computing Page

-Check the  for the information.
+Check the [Link](https://grupo-visual.github.io/visual/) for the information.